 Backup & Restore your Flow:

-A flow could be backed up by copying the flow definition & connection references with the help of an action “Get Flow” under the flow connector “Flow Management”.
+A flow could be backed up by copying the flow definition & connection references with the help of an action “Get Flow” under the flow connector “Power Automate Management”.
 With the flow definition & connector references we would be able to restore it back whenever needed.
 Thanks to John Liu for the tips & guidance on showing us a way to copy the flow definition.
 Before showing you steps to get the flow definition & connection references, I will show you some examples on the type of information it stores on these fields.

 It has details about the triggers & actions used with in a flow in a JSON format.